nylas/inbox-ios/README.md

 #### Environment Setup

+The Inbox Xcode project declares two framework targets you can use in your projects:

+- **For General Use:** The `Inbox-Mk8` framework target is compatible with iOS 7+ and Xcode 5.
+It uses the "Real" Framework target template assembled by Karl Stenerud.
+To build it, [download and install](https://github.com/kstenerud/iOS-Universal-Framework) the "Real" framework template into Xcode.
+This allows you to make Xcode frameworks, right from the "New Project" menu.
+Unfortunately, this approach is broken in Xcode 6 and will likely be replaced by Xcode 6's new Cocoa Touch Framework.

-The Inbox.framework target is an **Xcode 6 "Cocoa Touch Framework"**.
-This means that you need Xcode 6 to compile the framework.
-We anticipate that Xcode 6 will be out of beta before the widespread release of the Inbox hosted service.
+- **For Xcode 6 / iOS 8:** The `Inbox` framework target is an **Xcode 6 "Cocoa Touch Framework"**.
+This means that you need Xcode 6 to compile the framework, and it can only be used in apps that target iOS 8 and above.
+We anticipate that Xcode 6 will be out of beta before the widespread release of the Inbox hosted service, and plan for this to eventually be the only version of the framework.

-The Inbox framework and some sample apps use Cocoapods, a dependency management system for iOS apps similiar to npm and rpm.
-To set up your local development environment, you'll need to install cocoapods and do a pod install:

-1. `sudo gem install cocoapods`

-2. `cd <project directory>`

-3. `pod install`

-After Cocoapods has installed dependencies, open the project's .xcworkspace (not the .xcproj).
-Have fun.

 #### Testing & Linting